lino-framework/cg/docs/components.rst

     Source code

-        Content to be edited by a :term:`programmer` and to be built (compiled) into an executable program file or consumable content (e.g. text, image, sound or video).
+        Content to be edited by a :term:`developer` and to be built (compiled) into an executable program file or consumable content (e.g. text, image, sound or video).